phucanh1939/notes/unity/car-controller/wheel-collider/Wheel Collider.md

 ### Wheels falls through ground when start game

-Reason: Wheel colliders position below the ground
+Reason: Wheel colliders position below the ground.

 Solution: Adjust position and radius of wheel colliders, Make the car higher than ground (the car will fall a bit when the game start).